wso2/docs-is/en/docs/administer/working-with-databases.md

 management and registry data are stored in the
 `         <IS_HOME>/dbscripts        ` folder.
 If product-specific
-databases are required, and if features of [WSO2 Identity Server](http://wso2.com/products/identity-server/) or [WSO2 Enterprise Store (ES)](http://wso2.com/products/enterprise-store/) are used in the product, there will be subfolders in the
+databases are required, and if features of [WSO2 Identity Server](http://wso2.com/products/identity-server/) are used in the product, there will be subfolders in the
 `         <IS_HOME>/dbscripts        ` directory with separate
 scripts.

-**Changing the default Carbon database:** You simply have to set up new physical databases, point the product server to the new databases by updating the relevant configuration files, and create the required tables using the scripts provided in the product pack.
+**Changing the default database:** You simply have to set up new physical databases, point the product server to the new databases by updating the relevant configuration files, and create the required tables using the scripts provided in the product pack.
 See the following topics for instructions:

-**Changing the default product-specific databases:** The process of setting up and configuring product-specific databases is similar to changing the default Carbon database.
-However, depending on the product, there may be additional configuration files to update.
-See the documentation for the respective product for instructions.